jeremyjohn/PreventLooting/README.md

 **UseCupboard** - enable to share entities if cupboard authorization, in cupboard radius

 **UseCupboardInclude** - list of types to loot with parameter UseCupboard.
 Types available: storage, pickup, player, corpse, backpack, backpackplugin.
 The default value is recommended.
-Note: with "UseCupboardInclude" values: player, corpse, backpack, backpackplugin - allowing loot only when both player auth in cupboard!
+Note: with "UseCupboardInclude" values: storage, player, corpse, backpack, backpackplugin - allowing loot only when both player auth in cupboard!

 **UseOnlyInCupboardRange** - enable to use the plugin only in the coverage area of cupboard